4 Must-Have Dog Training Supplies (Number 3 is Our Favorite)

-Quick, easy access like this also helps make sure that you are rewarding dog fast enough that they know exactly which behavior is being rewarded.
-And the bags are more durable than a thin sandwich bag so you won’t have to keep replacing it.
+Quick, easy access like this also helps make sure that you are rewarding your dog fast enough to know why they are getting a reward.
+And the bags are more durable than a thin sandwich bag, so you won’t have to keep replacing them.

 Another advantage is that your dog will learn to recognize the bag.
 That way, when you are holding or wearing it, they will immediately be more motivated to obey and learn from you.

 Tips for Finding the Best Dog Training Treat Bag (Pouch)

 There are a lot of different options available.
 So keep these points in mind while shopping: